 The mismatch between emergence and budburst is critical for the geographic distribution of the spruce budworm.
 If emergence occurs within two weeks before budburst, budworm populations may have access to a rich source of nutrients when buds open, which in turn increases the likelihood of larvae survival, and population persistence.
 On the other hand, if emergence occurs too early (or too late), budworm may run out of energy before budburst (miss the budburst and the access to a rich source of nutrients).
 In both cases, budworm populations may face population decline, which could lead to the budworm population not persisting at that location, or establishing on another host (e.g., black spruce) that may show a better synchrony between budburst date and emergence date at that location.

+This study system shows how the theory can be applied to real species.
+The R(.) functions of the insect and its host tree have different shapes.
+Thus, they should react differently to global warming, which is the general case discussed above.
+Our model is able to predict the future mismatch across latitude, under different warming scenarios.
+This kind of approach is of primer importance: the fact that the spruce budworm may (may not) be in better synchrony with its host tree would lead to a potential increase (decrease) of the thread on the tree, which in turn may affect the potential latitudinal distribution of the tree.
+Similarly, a switch of host would affect other tree species.
+It therefore has implications for the boreal forest in Eastern Canada.

 Nonetheless, this concrete example has implications that go beyond the spruce budworm / balsam fir system.
 Hence, a good estimate of the mismatch between two interacting species relies on accuracy of both models.
 The analysis of this case study leads to four general conclusions.
 First, the difference in model robustness according to the source of forcing variables (temperature) is a critical point and may be explained by the way the models have been calibrated on real data.
 The calibration of the tree model was done on phenology data collected in Quebec and New-Brunswick.
 Data comes from trees that experienced real seasonal variations.
 On the other hand, the calibration of the insect model was done on experimental data (Régnière, 1990) coming from budworms that grew under different temperature regimes.
 We acknowledge that sampling L2 instar on site is very challenging due to its size (1 or 2 mm length).
 However, despite these limitations in data collection, it seems that experimental data may not be as accurate as sampling data to calibrate phenological models, which is likely to play a fundamental role in the generalization of this kind of approach.